feerglas/permatweet/README.md

 ## Todo
 - Download Google Webfont and bundle together with app
 - add favicon
-- restrict function requests to subdomain of the app
+- restrict function requests to subdomain of the app. currently, everybody can call our twitter function on netlify.
+- use https://github.com/wdl/tweet-json-to-html to generate tweet html from tweet json
+- use sanitize-html to prevent xss attacks from tweet html